kbengine/kbengine/Roadmap.md

   2. do some tech test.
   3. implement and test client connection with server.
   4. implement a chat client with cocso2dx.
-  5. do more works to implement a base game framework.
+  5. do more works to implement a base game framework or demos.